Dead4ever07/LBAW/EBD.md

   </tr>
   <tr>
     <td>Justification</td>
-    <td>The comments have a defined structure similar to a Tree, by creating this index we eficiently are able to access all the comments children of a specific comment and display them by the order that they where created.</td>
+    <td>Comments follow a hierarchical (tree-like) structure.
+By creating this index, we can efficiently retrieve all child comments of a specific parent and display them in the order they were created.
+This significantly improves performance when rendering threaded discussions.</td>
   </tr>
   <tr>
   <td colspan="2"><b>SQL Code</b></td>